 - main disadvantage of this classification is that radiographs may underestimate the true degree of comminution;

 - Magnetic resonance imaging in radial head fractures: most associated injuries are not clinically relevant.

-- The cortical irregularity in the transition zone of the radial head and neck: a reliable radiographic sign of an occult radial head fracture.
+- The cortical irregularity in transition zone of radial head and neck: a reliable radiographic sign of occult radial head fracture.

 - Treatment: (based on Mason classification)